wazuh/wazuh-virtual-machines/docs/dev/checks/PR_CHECKS.md

 ### Manual Execution via Comments

-You can manually trigger integration tests by commenting on your PR:
+You can manually trigger integration tests by commenting on your PR (Only for integration test):

 | Command | Triggers |
 |---------|----------|